bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/CarterVargas/blog4.md

 ---
-title: "App Development First Steps"
+title: "Final Week"
 date: 2025-06-06
 draft: false
 description: "Carter Vargas "
-slug: "post3"   # if you use, needs to be different for eery post
+slug: "post4"   # if you use, needs to be different for eery post
 tags: ["authors", "config", "docs"]
 authors:
   - "cartervargas"